MattArnold/gaia-vora/index.md

 A. It may be a Snow or Grass Land Tile which is off the board.

-B. It may be a Tile, or stack of Tiles, which are sitting directly on the Water of the Planet, and all the Life-forms standing on it (which are carried along).
+B. It may be a single Sand or Stone Tile, which is already on the Planet.
+All the Life-forms standing on it are carried along, and live in the new location.

 You may not create a stack with duplicates of the same Tile.